Piano Sonata Hob. XVI/9

 The Piano Sonata in F major, Hob.
 XVI/9, L.3, also called a divertimento, was written before 1766 (perhaps in 1758) by Joseph Haydn.
-The 1st and 3rd movements are used as the 1st and 5th movements respectively of the Piano Trio in F major, Hob.
+The first and last movements are used as the first and fifth movements respectively of the Piano Trio in F major, Hob.
 XV/39.
-The Minuet of the 2nd movement is also used as the Minuet of the 4th movement of Hob.
+The minuet of the middle movement is also used as the minuet of the fourth movement of Hob.
 XV/39.